carlosbr86/PokerGame/README.md

 # Poker App

-This is a React application for a poker game, designed to run in a Docker container.
+This is a React application for a Poker Game, designed to run in a Docker container.

 ## Table of Contents